WhiteBoxSec/Proxmox-LXC-Terraform/README.md

 https://registry.terraform.io/providers/Telmate/proxmox/latest/docs

 Username and password auth works too.
-Uncomment the lines in the files and comment out the api ones.
+Uncomment the lines in the files and comment out the API ones.

-Plan the LXC container
+Plan the LXC container.
 ```
 terraform plan -out lxc-test
 ```